GauravMKedia/Data-Analysis-Generator/README.md

     1. Jupyter Notebook
         * You can open jupyter notebook (Main.ipynb) file and can change the details as mentioned in ipynb file step by step.
         * After this you can run the Dashboard.py file in terminal, this will generate a Dashboard using data of our pickle file.

+## Hosting Dashboard ?
+1. You need to make a requirenment.txt file containing all the package which you are using along with gunicorn.
+2. Upload all your code on Github, as github pages only support static sites we can host the dashboard on https://render.com/ for free.
+3. For Deploying app on render.com you can check this out => https://www.youtube.com/watch?v=H16dZMYmvqo